Serving future and current legal professionals

 Keep up with trending legal topics

 Anyone employed by a law firm, working toward a legal profession, or possessing legal experience and wishing to increase their knowledge in the legal field can enhance their career through advanced education in various areas of the law.
-By studying targeted topics, students can gain the specialized knowledge that will increase their scope of practice and competencies and make them more effective in working with attorneys who may focus on particular legal fields and specialties.
-Designed to accommodate busy professionals, these short-term courses consist of 12 hours of classroom instruction.
+By studying targeted topics, students can gain the specialized knowledge that will increase their scope of practice and competencies, and make them more effective in working with attorneys who may focus on particular legal fields and specialties.
+These short-term courses are designed to accommodate busy professionals.